-Headphone/ Microphone combo jack A 3.5 mm mini headphone/microphone combo jack enables connection of a monaural microphone or stereo headphones.

-Universal Serial Bus (USB 3.0) port

-One or two Universal Serial Bus ports, which comply to the USB 3.0 standard, are provided on the right side of the computer.

-The port with the icon (f) has Sleep and Charge function, and this function is only provided with some models.
+A 3.5 mm mini headphone/microphone combo jack enables connection of a monaural microphone or stereo headphones.
+One Universal Serial Bus port, which complies to the USB 3.0 standard, is provided on the right side of the computer.
+The port with the icon (\not) has Sleep and Charge function, and this function is only provided with some models.

-- USB 3.0 port(s) might work as USB 2.0 port(s) when operating in USB Legacy Emulation mode. - Before removing a USB device from the USB port of your computer, click the Safely Remove Hardware and Eject Media icon on the Windows Taskbar, and then select the USB device that you want to remove нәті HDMI out port HDMI out port can connect with Type A connector HDMI cable.
-Cooling vents The cooling vents help the processor to avoid overheating. € ⊖€ Security lock slot A security cable can be attached to this slot and then connected to a desk or other large object in order to deter theft of the computer.
+- USB 3.0 port(s) might work as USB 2.0 port(s) when operating in USB Legacy Emulation mode. - Before removing a USB device from the USB port of your computer, click the Safely Remove Hardware and Eject Media icon on the Windows Taskbar, and then select the USB device that you want to remove.

+● Universal Serial Bus (USB 2.0 or 3.0) port One additional Universal Serial Bus port, which complies to the USB 2.0 or 3.0 standard, is provided on the right side of the computer. нәті HDMI out port HDMI out port can connect with Type A connector HDMI cable.
+Cooling vents The cooling vents help the processor to avoid overheating.
+40 € Security lock slot A security cable can be attached to this slot and then connected to a desk or other large object in order to deter theft of the computer.